DIFF-4 · VALIDATED ACCURACY

 We publish the numbers most sleep apps hide.

-"98% accurate" sounds great until you ask which 98%, on what population, against what ground truth.
-SomniSense publishes four numbers that actually matter — sensitivity, precision, breathing-irregularity detection, BRI-vs-AHI agreement — plus the methodology you can read end to end.
+A single rounded accuracy percentage sounds great until you ask: accurate at what, on what population, against what ground truth.
+SomniSense publishes the numbers that actually matter — per-event snore sensitivity/precision range, breathing-irregularity detection accuracy, on-device model footprint, per-night BRI vs PSG event-rate agreement — plus the methodology you can read end to end.

 Launching soon.
 First 7 days free at launch · then $7.99/mo or $49.99/yr.

-A mosaic of warm bedroom windows — 70+ families who let us run our app on their phones at the same time as a real sleep study.
+A mosaic of warm bedroom windows — the families who ran our app on their phones at the same time as a real sleep study, across 80 paired nights.

 87%